 Rolando Hinojosa-Smith, Denise Chavez, Dagoberto Gilb, Lionel Garcia, Jimmy Santiago Baca, Pat Mora, Elena Poniatowska, Rudolfo Anaya, John Phillip Santos, and Luis Alberto Urrea

 African American Novelists

-Terry MacMillan, Gloria Naylor, J. California Cooper, Ernest Gaines, Colson Whitehead, Chimamanda Ngozi Adichie
+Terry MacMillan, Gloria Naylor, J. California Cooper, Ernest Gaines, Colson Whitehead, and Chimamanda Ngozi Adichie

 Programs Combining Literature with Theater and Other Arts